Written by: Greg Ellifritz

 If you want an AR-15 don’t buy the cheapest rifle you can find.
 The parted-out “Frankenguns” generally don’t hold up well.
 Expect to pay somewhere in the neighborhood of $800-$1200 for a high quality new AR-15.

-For an entry-level rifle, consider brands like Colt or Smith and Wesson.
-In my experience, the Colt and Smith and Wesson rifles tend to be the most reliable of the lower-priced AR-15s.
+For an entry-level rifle, I would recommend Smith and Wesson.
+In my experience, the Colt (not currently being sold outside of military contracts) and Smith and Wesson rifles tend to be the most reliable of the reasonably-priced AR-15s.
 Most Bushmaster, DPMS, and Rock River rifles also work well, but I see more problems with those rifles than the Colts or Smith and Wessons.

 Unless I was really strapped for cash, I would stay away from the lower priced “sport” versions of these rifles as well.
 They cut costs by eliminating dust covers and forward assists.
 Some also generally use cheaper internal parts as well.
 It’s worth it to pay a little extra money for a rifle that will last a lifetime.